DES-SL/BlueRings/README.md

 # BlueRings

 An extended re-implementation of Gavazzi et al's RingFinder galaxy-scale strong gravitational lens detection robot.
-Subtract red light from blue, analyze residuals, classify.
+Subtract LRG-colored light from all filters, analyze residuals, classify.
 Helping find lenses in the DES images since May 2016.

 For an introduction to the basic method, check out the original paper: ["RingFinder: automated detection of galaxy-scale gravitational lenses in ground-based multi-filter imaging data" by Raphael Gavazzi et al (2014)](http://arxiv.org/abs/1403.1041).
-We are trying to extend this method to be able to make *color residuals*, and are investigating improved ways to interpret those residuals.
+We are trying to extend this method to be able to make *color residuals*, and are investigating improved ways to interpret those residuals: the current thinking is discussed in [issue 6](https://github.com/DES-SL/BlueRings/issues/6).

 ## Demos